 I have used a variety of tools for transcripts.

 I tried Dragon Speak Naturally by Nuance a while back which is trained to your voice, but I kept forgetting I had it available to me.
+I am not the person speaking in my audio recording especially, book projects and podcasts which are mostly interviews.
 Now there is similar technology on my laptop (when connected to the web).